ekamperi/ekamperi.github.io/_posts/2020-04-08-exponential-misconceptions.md

 #### Misconception 2: Exponential is "faster" than geometric

 The difference between an exponential function and a geometric sequence is that the first takes continuous values, whereas the latter discrete.
-It doesn't have to do with the rate of change.
+It doesn't have anything to do with the rate of change.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/exp_vs_geometric.png" alt="Exponential function vs geometric sequence">